greymatter-io/helm-charts/observables/README.md

 2. Are you installing into an EKS environment?

    If yes:

-   From the root directory of the helm-charts, fill in your desired namespace to install observables and run (by default it is `observables`):
+   From the root directory of the helm-charts, fill in your desired namespace to install observables (by default it is `observables`) and run:

    ```bash
    make observables EKS=true OBSERVABLES_NAMESPACE=<OBSERVABLES-NAMESPACE>